Compare third party only car insurance

 - Choosing a TPO deal isn't always cheaper than buying a more comprehensive option

-With such a policy you'll be covered for liability for injury to others (including passengers), damage to third party property and liability whilst towing.
+With third party car insurance, you'll be covered for liability for injury to others – including passengers – damage to third party property, and liability while towing.

 The cover also applies in the event of you injuring an animal.

-It won't include costs arising from your vehicle being stolen, damaged by fire or damaged by vandals, and you should consider other areas such as flood damage.
+TPO car insurance also won't include costs arising from your vehicle being stolen, damaged by fire or by vandals, and other setbacks such as flood damage.

 What's more, if you're injured you might have to pay for your own medical costs, such as physiotherapy.

-Remember also that not all TPO policies are the same - they all differ, so make sure you read the terms and conditions.
+Remember also that not all TPO policies are the same, so make sure you read the terms and conditions.

 Cost of third party only insurance

-TPO insurance is often thought to be the cheapest option, but this isn't necessarily the case and it's always worth comparing all types of cover to see which is the right product for you.
+TPO insurance is often thought to be the cheapest option, but this isn't necessarily the case.
+It's always worth comparing all types of cover to see which is the right level of car insurance for you.

-Because statistics show that TPO policies tend to attract high-risk drivers, insurers price products accordingly.
+Because their statistics show that TPO policies tend to attract high-risk drivers, insurers price accordingly.

-If you're looking to save a bit of money on your cover and still ensure you get the product you need, try our article on cutting the cost of car insurance.
+If you're looking to save a bit of money on your car insurance and still get the protection you need, try our tips on cutting the cost of car insurance.